 Bagan is really all about the stupas and temples.
 If you are going to be spending a few days in Bagan, you will definitely get much more out of your visit with a good guide.
 Most will be able to take you to the highlights; some will be able to deliver more than the usual patter and provide more considered insight.

-A great book to read beforehand is the 2013 second edition of Ancient Pagan: Buddhist Plain of Merit by Donald M. Stadtner.
+The ultimate book to read beforehand is the 2013 second edition of Ancient Pagan: Buddhist Plain of Merit by Donald M. Stadtner.
 The insightful text draws on the author’s forty years of study of Burmese art and architecture and is beautifully illustrated by the photos of Michael Freeman, a top-notch photographer.
-The book focusses on thirty-three key structures; you’ll have had an incredible visit if you can see most of them during your stay!
+The book focuses on thirty-three key structures; you’ll have had an incredible visit if you can see most of them during your stay!
 In spite of my occasionally negative comment in this post, Bagan is absolutely worth the visit.